mozilla-mobile/firefox-ios/Docs/BUILDING.md

 Run on a Device with Xcode 8 and a Free Developer Account
 ---------------

-> Only follow these instructions if you are using the new free personal developer accounts that Apple enabled with Xcode 7.
+> Only follow these instructions if you are using the free personal developer accounts.
+Simply add your Apple ID as an account in Xcode.

 Since the bundle identifier we use for Firefox is tied to our developer account, you'll need to generate your own identifier and update the existing configuration.